-This fully updated 2024-25 FAFSA guide provides the essential information you need to successfully apply for college financial aid.
+This fully updated 2024-25 FAFSA guide provides the essential information you need to fill out the FAFSA form and successfully apply for college financial aid.

-The U.S. Department of Education will introduce the revamped FAFSA application process by Dec.
-31, 2023, creating both anticipation and anxiety.
-This guide will help you navigate the FAFSA changes and maximize your chances of making college more affordable.
+The U.S. Department of Education introduced its revamped FAFSA application process on Dec.
+31, 2023.
+This guide will help you navigate the FAFSA form changes and maximize your chances of making college more affordable.

 We will regularly update this guide as more information becomes available.